pitocoofc/GhostOS/readme.md

 This project utilizes several other projects...Such as:

-erick weil (Portugol Executor) onecompile (Lua Executor) animesonlinecc (streaming)
+erick weil (Portugol Executor)

+onecompile (Lua Executor)

+animesonlinecc (streaming)

+lordofsunshine (Click game (You are a quality programmer. ) https://github.com/lordofsunshine/clicker-game-html.git)

 # This project is completely illogical.